 No group has yet claimed responsibility for the latest attack.

-Associated Press writers Zarar Khan in Islamabad and Adil Jawad in Karachi, Pakistan, contributed to this report.
+Associated Press writer Zarar Khan contributed to this report from Islamabad.